 As with other nutrients, too much iron can be dangerous and we advise caution in taking a supplement as it is intended to be taken.
 All vitamins containing iron are required to have a childproof cap and that is because iron in excess can actually be fatal.
 That is of course true only for very large doses.
 However, a small subset of the population has a condition called Hemochromatosis.
 These people can not handle even minimal doses of excess iron and it accumulates in their bodies.
 It then deposits in different organs and can cause liver damage or diabetes among other things.
 This is a genetic disorder that can be tested for.
 It is rare but illustrates to us how to much of any substance in the body can ultimately cause harm.

 For these reasons, finding only the proper iron source in the correct amount is essential.
 If taking iron for energy it is also important to find the right means of absorbing that iron to feel less fatigued.
 Iron replacement done right will build back levels so that over a few months time energy can return.
-To help you find the right balance of vitamins for your needs click here to take our brief survey and get your Personalized Vitamin.
+To help you find the right balance of vitamins for your needs click here to take our brief survey and get your all in one custom vitamin (take two tablets daily).

 The following recipe includes natural iron sources and the Vitamin C to absorb them: